kilbot/WooCommerce-POS-Frequently-Asked-Questions/en/compatible-barcode-scanners.md

 *   Barcode scanners on [Newegg](http://www.newegg.com/Barcode-Scanner/SubCategory/ID-583?Order=RATING)
 *   Barcode scanners on [Amazon](http://amzn.to/1psdAXr)

+{% hint style='info' %}
-**If any WooCommerce POS users have good or bad experiences with a scanner please post them in the comments below, the rest of the community will thank you for your advice!**
+If any WooCommerce POS users have good or bad experiences with a scanner please post them in the comments below, the rest of the community will thank you for your advice!
+{% endhint %}